-The applicant's identity is verified from a valid identity document issued by the police (identity card or passport) Other acceptable forms of identity are: a valid passport or identity card issued by an official government agency of an EEA member state, Switzerland or San Marino-or a valid passport issued by an official government agency of another state.
+The applicant's identity is verified from a valid identity document issued by the police (identity card, passport, or a driving licence that has been issued after 1 October 1990).
+Other acceptable forms of identity are: a valid passport or identity card issued by an official government agency of an EEA member state, Switzerland or San Marino, a valid driving licence issued by an official government agency of an EEA member state after 1 October 1990, or a valid passport issued by an official government agency of an EEA member state after 1 October 1990, or a valid passport issued by an official government agency of another state.
 If the applicant does not hold any of these documents, the police will verify his/her identity by other methods.
-The practice rights of social and health care professionals are checked from the central register of Finnish health care professionals (Terhikki register) or the central register of social welfare professionals (Suosikki register) maintained by the National Supervisory Authority for Welfare and Health (Valvira).
-Certificates can be used for personal authentication and encryption or electronic signing.
+The practice rights of health care professionals are checked at the central register of Finnish health care professionals (Terhikki register) maintained by the National Supervisory Authority for Welfare and Health (Valvira), while the practice rights of social welfare professionals are checked in accordance with the instructions issued by Valvira.1 Temporary certificates can be used for personal authentication and encryption or electronic signing.
 The certificate can be used without limitation according to its purpose in administrative applications and services and those provided by private organisations.